single-spa/single-spa/docs/child-applications.md

 ```

 ### bootstrap
-This lifecycle function will be called exactly once, right before the child application is
+This lifecycle function will be called once, right before the child application is
 mounted for the first time.

 ```js